10 Awesome Things To Do in Shanghai, China with Suggested Tours

 Suggested Tour: Shanghai Zhujiajiao Water Town Day Trip

-5. Walk along Nanjing Road
+5. Walk Along Nanjing Road

 Getting there: Take the metro and stop at East Nanjing Road Metro Station

 Want to visit one of the world’s busiest shopping streets?
 Go to Shanghai’s Nanjing Road.
 There isn’t much crowd in the mornings, but people will gather as the shops start to open at noon.
 You can also shop here as big brands like Chanel, Tiffany & Co., and Uniqlo is present.
+Don’t forget to try the street food, which is an integral part of Shanghai’s culture.

-Suggested Tour: Essential Shanghai 3 Day Private Tour
+Suggested Tour: Nanjing Tour

 6. Binge on Shanghai Cuisine